RUHUL-AMIN1987/RUHUL-AMIN1987/README.md

 United States

 Work closely with product managers and engineering teams, to deliver best-in-class user experiences and compelling visual designs for a diverse portfolio of internal and external applications
-Perform usability studies to challenge established thinking and discover new ways of solving problems Develop user workflow diagrams, storyboards, prototypes, and wireframes Develop compelling visual designs for products that excite end-users and create brand awareness Present designs and…Show more
-Notion Graphic

 Search Engine Optimization Specialist
 Notion
 Jul 2022 - Dec 2022 6 months